“Scotland looks better than England.”

 There are many restaurants down King Street that would have been upscale once upon a time.
 There appears to be three identical white painted, rather dated pub/hotels along the road that look like they must still keep to the old half-day opening hours of shutting up at 2 and not opening again till 6.

 I like the place.
-I like the place more as there are no people to spoil it.
+I like the place more as there seems to be no people to spoil it.

 Tea drunk, empty high street walked, we drive on towards the Ayrshire coast and Castle Culzean.

-The place is of interest to me though as I have been told my great-grandfather worked here sometime early in the last century, and even lived in one of the workers cottages on the Castle’s estate.
+The place is of interest to me though as I was once told my great-grandfather worked here sometime early in the last century, and even lived in one of the workers cottages on the Castle’s estate.

-My family never having being involved in any exploits, great or small, were not given a floor of the castle or anything like that, but I’m interested to see the cottage and a bit of my family history here, so far away from where I grew up and from what I know, here in Scotland.
+My family never having being involved in any exploits, great or small, were not given a floor of the castle or anything like that, but I’m interested to see the cottage and a bit of my family history here in Scotland, so far away from where I grew up and from what I know.

 We roll down a winding, shaded road to the Castle’s entry huts.